elastic/kibana/src/core/PRINCIPLES.md

   - search
 ```
 ### Explicit dependencies
 Each plugin should declare dependencies on the other plugins explicitly.
 Plugins cannot have circular dependencies.
-Plugins shouldn't have hidden dependencies.
+Plugins shouldn't access runtime objects, HTTP endpoints, DOM nodes, etc. created by a third party plugin without declaring a dependency on this plugin.
 ```json
 "requiredPlugins": ["search"],
 "optionalPlugins": ["apm"],